Shopify/eng-intern-assessment-react/README.md

-# Please click this link for direct access to my work:
+# Please click the link below for direct access to my work:
 https://github.com/Shopify/eng-intern-assessment-react/pull/233

 Welcome to my React Stopwatch project!
 This project is designed to provide a simple yet visually appealing stopwatch experience.